applandinc/flutter/README.md

 ## License

-All source code in the [Ruby on Rails Tutorial](https://www.railstutorial.org/) is available jointly under the MIT License and the Beerware License.
+All source code in Flutter the [Ruby on Rails Tutorial](https://www.railstutorial.org/) is available jointly under the MIT License and the Beerware License.
 See [LICENSE.md](LICENSE.md) for details.